kriot/3DJS/README.md

 ##The aim of the project

 This is a simple library, that may be used for small application like as micro-games.
 It provides all needs to make simple 3D griphics (but without texture rendering) and some input interfaces.
 All operations are made by 4x4 matrix.
 It works on mobile platforms!
+It helps you to understand how does OpenGL and XNA DirectX work.
 ##Data stuctures, algorithms and math analysis

 The main idea of the project is using matrices to make any tranformations with points (or vectors).